Managing Tsartlip FN's economic development and business operations; maintaining accountability to membership

 Under the new structure, the new Board of Directors will hire a CEO to oversee the group of companies.

-Tsartlip Chief and Council is pleased to introduce the seven impressive individuals that will serve on the TGC Board of Directors.
+Tsartlip Chief and Council is pleased to introduce the four impressive individuals that will serve on the TGC Board of Directors.

 The combined expertise the group brings in Indigenous leadership and economic development is remarkable.